mattdesl/budo/README.md

   --port           the port to run, default 9966 --host           the host, default "localhost"
-  --dir            the directory to serve, and the base for --outfile --serve          override the bundle path being served --live           enable LiveReload integration --live-plugin    enable LiveReload but do not inject script tag
+  --dir            the directory to serve, and the base for --outfile --static         Additional folder to serve static files from --serve          override the bundle path being served --live           enable LiveReload integration --live-plugin    enable LiveReload but do not inject script tag